 Don’t just partner with any bank.
 For a successful acquisition, you’ll want to find a lending partner who understands your business, has experience in your industry, and can structure a loan that meets your current and long-term needs.

 - Decide between a conventional or SBA loan.

 Traditional bank loans can sometimes be hard to obtain for business acquisition purposes.
 An SBA loan has the advantage of being backed by the U.S. government and is typically the preferred source of acquisition funding.

-At First National Bank Small Business Finance, our SBA lending team has years of experience in business acquisitions, and we are recognized by SBA’s Preferred Lender Program.
+At FNB Small Business Finance, our SBA lending team has years of experience in business acquisitions, and we are recognized by SBA’s Preferred Lender Program.
 We can help you navigate the SBA’s loan program to acquire a business with a structure and terms that best fit your needs.